-The Information Security Group also offers a distance (online) learning version of the MSc in Information Security.
+The Information Security Group also offers a distance (online) learning version of the MSc in Cyber Security.

-This programme operates through the University of London International Programmes and is ideal for those who are unable to attend the campus version in the UK.
+This programme operates through the University of London and Coursera and is ideal for those who are unable to attend the campus version in the UK.
 Distance learning is particularly suitable for students in full- or part-time employment, since there are no attendance requirements and the degree can be spread over a number of years according to the amount of time available for study.

 How does the distance learning MSc relate to the campus MSc programme?

-The distance learning version of the MSc was launched in 2004 and broadly mirrors the campus course, with a slightly reduced selection of modules.
+The distance learning version of the MSc broadly mirrors the campus course, with a slightly reduced selection of modules.
 All staff supporting the distance learning programme are all members of the ISG or approved information security professionals, including some distinguished past graduates of the MSc programme itself.
-The content, quality and assessment of modules is very closely monitored between the distance and campus-based version of the programme, so that the degree you obtain by distance learning is to all intents and purposes academically identical to that of the campus MSc.
+The content, quality and assessment of modules is very closely monitored between the distance and campus-based version of the programme.

 How is the distance learning MSc supported?